 The estate can be divided into at least five principal soil substrates:

 MACIGNO DEL CHIANTI FORMATION

-Soil commonly called Arenarie, composed by sands and rocks, well drained and furnished with little organic matter.
+Soil commonly called Arenarie, composed of sand and rocks, well drained and containing little organic matter.
 High elevations ranging from 400 to 500 meters above sea level and variable exposure, vine-density from 5,500 to 6,600 plants per hectare.
 Vines: Sangiovese, Merlot, Chardonnay.
 The soils yield complex and well-structured wines.
 This area is especially well suited to viticulture and includes part of the Casalferro vineyard.

 Also called Brolio’s argillite or Galestro (schist-based soil).
 The soils are very thin and the geological formations found in this area are the Scaglia Toscana and the Macigno del Chianti Formation.
 The altitude ranges from 400 to 500 meters above sea level, vineyard exposure to the west, northwest, and south; vine- density from 5,500 to 6,600 plants per hectare.
 Vines: Sangiovese.
 Wine with high tannin content, complex structure, and intense minerality.